 “Never eat anything bigger than your head.” — B. Kliban

-So next time you are trying to do, try using the Hammer to break it into tiny, easily-doable chunks.
+So next time you have a daunting task to accomplish, try using The Hammer to break it into tiny, easily-doable chunks.
 The Hammer will pulverize overwhelm, smash procrastination, and reduce ADHD into dust.
-You’ll be surprised how effective it makes you.
+Learn a language; master a musical instrument; even create a start up!
+You’ll be surprised how effective The Hammer makes you.

 Note: Passana means “to see.”
 Vi can mean “in,” hence insight.
-But it can also mean “separately” or “apart,” hence to see distinctions or to anaylize.
+But it can also mean “separately” or “apart,” hence to see distinctions or to analize.

 Note: Previously we looked at concentration as iteration.
 Iteration works very well with the Hammer to focus the mind.
 You just focus completely on each little chunk, one by one.